Search and Hit Enter

 An aerial view of a black skillet filled with FODMAP friendly Pad Thai on a white marble table.
 A glass of water sits to the top left of the image, catching sunlight.
 The Pad Thai is casually arranged and topped with spring onion greens, bean sprouts, toasted peanuts and wedges of lime

-13. Vegetarian Moussaka
+13. Low FODMAP vegetarian Moussaka

 A hearty and full bodied vegetarian lasagne made with an onion and garlic free vegetarian mince meat and a delicious smoked mozzarella bechamel for an extra meaty hit.